Lha-bzang Khan: Death

-Lha-bzang Khan was staying in the Dam region when he heard about the unexpected invasion.
+Lhazang Khan was staying in the Dam region when he heard about the unexpected invasion.
 At this time he was an old man, overweight and a heavy drinker.
-His able officer Pholhane suggested the king guard the pass between Dam and Lhasa with musketeers, but Lha-bzang preferred to meet the enemy on the open plain.
+His able officer Pholhane suggested the king guard the pass between Dam and Lhasa with musketeers, but Lhazang preferred to meet the enemy on the open plain.
 Meanwhile, Dzungar spies spread the word that they had come to avenge the death of Sangye Gyatso, return power over the country to the Tibetans themselves, and expel the "false" Dalai Lama Ngawang Yeshe Gyatso.
 This had effect.
-The troops of Lha-bzang were defeated and withdrew to Lhasa which was hastily put in a state of defence.
+The troops of Lhazang were defeated and withdrew to Lhasa which was hastily put in a state of defence.
 The city was besieged by the Dzungars and eventually stormed on a dark night at the end of November.
 Treason helped the enterprise since ladders were dropped down the fortified walls.
 The king withdrew to the Potala after most of his loyal troops had been massacred.
 He then sent his other son Surya to fetch reinforcement in Kokonor, but the prince was captured by the invaders.
 Seeing that everything was lost, the king rode out from Potala in the night of 3 December 1717 with a handful of followers, desperately trying to escape.
 However, his horse was stuck in the mud and fell down.
 The fallen ruler engaged the pursuing enemy in fierce hand-to-hand combat.
 Eleven Dzungars fell by his hand before he was cut down.
 Meanwhile, a smaller Dzungar force of 300 attempted to retrieve Kelzang Gyatso from Kumbum, but was defeated by Kangxi's troops.
-The Dzungars, initially welcomed by the Tibetans amidst expectations that they would free them of Lha-bzang and enable the installation of Kelzang Gyatso, lost Tibetan goodwill quickly by looting Lhasa and persecuting the Nyingma.
+The Dzungars, initially welcomed by the Tibetans amidst expectations that they would free them of Lhazang and enable the installation of Kelzang Gyatso, lost Tibetan goodwill quickly by looting Lhasa and persecuting the Nyingma.

-Glenn Mullin portrays Lha-bzang Khan as a pious man who cultivated Tibetan religious authorities in every way possible, who was nevertheless rejected by the Tibetans because he was the first foreigner in almost 500 years to rule Lhasa.
+Glenn Mullin portrays Lhazang Khan as a pious man who cultivated Tibetan religious authorities in every way possible, who was nevertheless rejected by the Tibetans because he was the first foreigner in almost 500 years to rule Lhasa.
 He is described as "a most liberal prince, very enlightened, and broad-minded in matters of religion, extremely fond of foreigners, and an administrator of rare wisdom."